-NUR 108 Transition to the Professional Nurse Role 3 credits
+NUR 108 Transition to the Professional Nurse Role

-Prerequisites: Written English, Life Span Developmental Psychology, Sociology, Anatomy & Physiology, Microbiology, and College-level Math.
+Prerequisites: Written English, Life Span Developmental Psychology, Sociology, Anatomy & Physiology, Microbiology, and College-level Math, NUR 104 Essentials of Nursing Care: Health Safety, NUR 105 Essentials of Nursing Care: Health Differences.

 The knowledge and competencies in relation to the role of the Registered Professional Nurse are addressed in this content.
 Assignment, delegation, and supervision responsibilities of the Registered Professional Nurse are emphasized.
 Recognition of the Registered Professional Nurse role in collaboration with the various interprofessional healthcare providers is presented.
 Forces affecting the role of the Registered Professional Nurse such as nursing history, nursing organizations, regulatory agencies, ethics, law, technology, health care delivery systems and scope of practice are explored.